tiagotvv/data_analysis_and_visualization/README.md

 A visualization where each of the 650 constituencies in place for the 2019 general election are described in terms of their competitiveness and their Brexit status

 The seat competitiveness was defined in terms of the 2017 election majority:
-* competitive: majority less than 5%
+* battleground: majority less than 5%
 * leaning to incumbent: majority between 5% and 10%
 * fairly safe: majority between 10% and 20%
 * safe: majority greater than 20%.